The RC LiPo Battery Connector is Such an Important Yet Overlooked Device in Our Hobby.

 I'm very much partial to data logging ESC's as they give you the "big electrical picture" as to what is going on; not just current, but voltage drop, and ripple which are all helpful measurements for sorting out or determining RC LiPo battery connector issues.

 As was already touched on, a less technical way, but certainly workable, is feeling your RC LiPo battery connector for warmth right after a hard flight or drive.
-No RC LiPo battery connector should be getting even the slightest bit warm during use.
-If it is, there is a voltage drop occurring across the pins.
+No RC LiPo battery connector should be getting any warmer than the wires feeding it (basically not warm at all) during use.
+If it is getting warm, there is a voltage drop occurring across the pins.
 This method won't detect short term over current bursts, but it's better than checking nothing at all.

 At the end of the day, get the right RC LiPo battery connector for your needs.
 The best connector current rating is the one that handles your specific power requirements with some wiggle room to spare as the connector ages and the resistance increases a bit.